-Part of the apple family, deciduous hawthorn trees (Crataegus spp.) have white spring flowers and attractive, round, edible fall fruits.
+Part of the rose family (Rosaceae), deciduous hawthorn trees (Crataegus spp.) have white spring flowers and attractive, round, edible fall fruits.
 Of the approximately 280 different kinds of hawthorn, most are shrubs.
 Tree-sized hawthorns generally grow to 25 feet tall.
-Native to the temperate areas of North America, Europe and Asia, most hawthorn trees are well-armed with spines, but some thornless cultivars are available.
-Use tree hawthorns as accents, screens, barriers or hedges.
+Native to the temperate areas of North America, Europe, and Asia, most hawthorn trees are well-armed with spines, but some thornless cultivars are available.
+Hawthorns are best used as accents, screens, barriers or hedges.

 One of the drawbacks to using hawthorns are their spines, which make pruning and maintenance difficult.
 Cockspur hawthorn (Crataegus crus-galli) has abundant thorns as long as 3 inches that can inflict serious injury.
-Crusader is a thornless form (Crataegus crus-galli "Cruzam") that grows into a tree 25 to 35 feet tall and as wide.
-It grows in U.S. Department of Agriculture plant hardiness zones 3 through 7.
-The relatively thornless hybrid Lavalle hawthorn (Crataegus x lavallei) has lustrous green leaves, large orange-red fruits and bronze-red fall foliage.
+Crusader is a thornless cultivar (Crataegus crus-galli 'Cruzam') that grows into a tree 25 to 35 feet tall and as wide.
+It's a perennial in U.S. Department of Agriculture plant hardiness zones 3 through 7.
+The hybrid Lavalle hawthorn (Crataegus x lavalleii) has lustrous green leaves, large orange-red fruits, and bronze-red fall foliage.
+Although it sports thorns, they are fewer in number than cockspur hawthorn.
 It's a medium-sized tree, 20 to 30 feet tall and 15 to 20 feet wide, suitable as a street or specimen tree.
-Lavalle hawthorn grows in USDA zones 5 through 7a.
+Lavalle hawthorn is a perennial in USDA zones 4 through 7.

 Interesting Leaves and Bark